-In the multi-process case, the configuration information of shared memory will only be initialized by the master process.
-Thereafter, both master and secondary processes can allocate/release any objects of memory that finally rely on rte_malloc or memzones.
+In the multi-process case, the configuration information of shared memory will only be initialized by the primary process.
+Thereafter, both primary and secondary processes can allocate/release any objects of memory that finally rely on rte_malloc or memzones.

-37.4 Interrupt Thread
+38.4 Interrupt Thread